YashuBhat96/ByteTrack/README.md

 ## Introduction

 This project presents one of the first automated systems for detecting eating bites in children during meal times.
 Our aim is to develop a robust, high-accuracy bite detection model for use in video-recorded meal settings.
 We collected and analyzed in-lab meal videos featuring children aged 7-9 (n=242 videos train set; n=94 children) across four portion sizes.

+The videos present unique challenges, as they capture natural, often noisy behavior in children, including frequent movement, occlusions, and varied eating styles.
+These factors introduce significant variability in the data, making automated bite detection particularly challenging.
+ByteTrack aims to overcome these complexities, enabling accurate bite detection even in noisy, real-world video settings.
 ## Approach

 The system uses a multi-stage deep learning architecture optimized for accurate detection and classification: